 Lead is quite ineffective for blocking neutron radiation, as neutrons are uncharged and can simply pass through dense materials.
 Materials composed of low atomic number elements are preferable for stopping this type of radiation because they have a higher probability of forming cross-sections that will interact with the neutrons.
-However, low density materials can emit gamma rays when blocking neutrons, meaning that neutron radiation shielding is most effective when it incorporates both high and low atomic number elements.
+However, low-density materials can emit gamma rays when blocking neutrons, meaning that neutron radiation shielding is most effective when it incorporates both high and low atomic number elements.
 The low-density material can disperse the neutrons through elastic scattering, while the high-density segments block the subsequent gamma rays with inelastic scattering.

-We have carefully considered how we shield you in the design of the fallout shelter, if the shielding is not correct the whole shelter could become irradiated.
+We have carefully considered how we shield you in the design of the fallout shelter if the shielding is not correct the whole shelter could become irradiated.

-We will aim to produce and install all units, unless there are complications within 3 to 4 months.
+We will aim to produce and install all units unless there are complications within 3 to 4 months.
 The job is difficult and we must excavate and install quickly and covertly.
 We will keep you updated and choose an installation time that is convenient.
 Planning is the key here, soil samples and engineering checks will need to be made as with any major groundwork.

-We have eliminated the need to worry about electrical issues and fires, flooding, structural issues, design and layout etc. We understand that you have your own ideas and we are happy to take any on board but we know what we are doing and this is a serious undertaking.
+We have eliminated the need to worry about electrical issues and fires, flooding, structural issues, design and layout etc. We understand that you have your own ideas and we are happy to take any onboard but we know what we are doing and this is a serious undertaking.

 If you choose a DIY option or another company please be careful.
 A shipping container will not be suitable as an underground fallout shelter.
 Basically it will collapse and most probably flood with water with you trapped inside.
 A concrete or brick wall unless extremely thick could start to crack as the ground swells and contracts.
 There is also no flexibility in concrete so their resistance to seismic activity over time is less than steel.
 There are also a lot of environmental issues with living underground for any period of time.

 Other alternative pre-made pipe shelters can be made from corrugated steel.
-We would not install this type of fallout shelter, they are weak and not water tight.
+We would not install this type of fallout shelter, they are weak and not watertight.
 There is a strong possibility they would buckle and fold like a tin can.
 They are also quite difficult to live in and will inevitably lead to claustrophobia.
 Our shelters are subterranean ‘rooms’ not storm drain pipes, they have been seriously over-engineered so you know you are safe.
 What use is it if it floods after a couple of years or you are crushed under 100 tonnes of earth whilst others are safe in their homes?

-If you look as some designs on the internet as you research you will see few, if any are insulated.
+If you look at some designs on the internet as you research you will see few if any are insulated.
 This is a big mistake.
 Imagine being stuck in a room underground made from metal or concrete?
 The room would be freezing cold in no time and condensation would drip all over you.
 How would you keep warm with no electricity?
 We are assuming there will be no power and you have entered the shelter with only the clothes on your back.
-We do not divulge every technical aspect of our shelters construction, but its worth saying that a steel container surrounded by concrete would be under some serious stress if not designed properly.
+We do not divulge every technical aspect of our shelter’s construction, but it’s worth saying that a steel container surrounded by concrete would be under some serious stress if not designed properly.
 Our units have some expansion room between the steel and the concrete.
 We do not use box section steel because you are effectively trapping air once the unit is underground which will eventually corrode and cause structural issues so we use angle iron instead allowing us to paint and insulate with no voids or inaccessible areas.